NLeSC/DiVE/README.md

 ## Licence ##
-The software is released under the Creative Commons Attribution-NoDerivatives licence.
+The software is released under the GPL2 licence.
 [Contact](mailto:s.georgievska@esciencecenter.nl) the author if you would like a version with an Apache licence